Winter Spice Syrup

 1 teaspoon whole black peppercorns

-Glass measuring cup, small sauce pot with lid, fine-mesh strainer, funnel, clean bottle with a cork stopper or tight-fitting lid
+Funnel, optional, fine-toothed grater, optional, fine-mesh strainer, small sauce pot with lid, clean glass bottle with a cork stopper or jar with a tight-fitting lid

-Using a fine-mesh strainer, strain the syrup into a pitcher or glass measuring cup.
-Stir in the orange flower water, if using.
-Pour into a clean bottle with a cork stopper or tight fitting lid.
+Pour the spiced syrup into a clean bottle with cork stopper or tight-fitting lid.
 Refrigerate for up to 2 weeks.

 Here are some of Christina's favorite ways to use her Winter Spice Syrup:

-Drizzle a little into champagne (shown) or make instant mulled wine: warm red wine in a pot on the stove and stir in a few tablespoons of the syrup.
+Over 21?
+Add 1 ounce syrup to a 6-ounce glass of champagne, as we’ve done here, or make instant mulled wine by warming 375ml of red wine on the stove and stirring in a few tablespoons of the syrup.

 . . . shaken . . .